A probabilistic imaginary-time evolution quantum algorithm for advection-diffusion equation: Explicit gate-level implementation and comparisons to quantum linear system algorithms: Numerical examples

-As a reference solution, we introduce the truncated solution with a even number $N$:
+As a reference solution, we introduce the truncated solution with an even number $M$:

-which is the solution to Eq.~\eqref{sec4:eq-gov} with a truncated initial condition:
+which is the true solution to Eq.~\eqref{sec4:eq-gov} with a truncated initial condition:

-Here, we define the truncated solution as the linear combination of $N$ dominant Fourier bases ($k=-N/2,-N/2+1,\ldots,N/2-1$), which is the solution using the exact ITE operator if $N=2^n$ with some $n\in \mathbb{N}$.
-Although such truncated solution may be unphysical due to its complex values coming from the third term for any $t>0$, no problem will occur in our mathematical discussion below and it converges to the analytical solution exponentially fast as $N\to \infty$.
-Furthermore, we call $u_N(t) := (u_N(p_0,t),\ldots,u_N(p_{N-1},t))^\mathrm{T}\in \mathbb{C}^N$ the $N$-truncated solution for any $t\in [0,T]$ where $p_\ell$, $\ell=0,\ldots, N-1$ are the grid points defined by Eq.~\eqref{sec3:eq-x}.
-Let $\tilde u_N(t)\in \mathbb{C}^N$ be the ``$N$-quantum solution" to Eq.~\eqref{sec4:eq-gov} using the alternative approximate PITE operator.
-See Appendix \ref{appC} for the derivation of an ``$N$-quantum solution".
+Although such a truncated solution may be unphysical due to its complex values coming from the third term for any $t>0$, no problem will occur in our discussion below, and it converges to the analytical solution exponentially fast as $M\to \infty$.
+Furthermore, we call $u_N(t) := (u_N(p_0,t),\ldots,u_N(p_{N-1},t))^\mathrm{T}\in \mathbb{C}^N$ the $N$-truncated solution for any $t\in [0,T]$ where $p_l$, $l=0,\ldots, N-1$ is the grid point defined by Eq.~\eqref{sec3:eq-x}.
+Let $\tilde u_N(t)\in \mathbb{C}^N$ be the ``$N$-quantum solution" using the AAPITE operator.
+The ``$N$-quantum solution" is a vector of length $N$ approximating the solution to Eq.~\eqref{sec4:eq-gov} at grid points, see \ref{appC} for the detailed derivation.

-\underline{\bf Visualization of the quantum solution} We plot the proposed $N$-quantum solution and the $N_{\text{trun}}$-truncated solution at simulation time $t=0.01,0.05,0.1$ in Fig.~\ref{sec4:Fig0}.
-Here, we take $N_{\text{trun}}=2000$ so that it is almost an analytical solution, and the classical numerical solutions by the FDM in space and the Euler methods in time are also provided for the comparison of the results.
+\underline{\bf Visualization of the quantum solution} We plot the proposed $N$-quantum solution and the analytical solution at simulation time $t=0.01,0.05,0.1$ in Fig.~\ref{sec4:Fig0}.
+Here, we take the real part of the $M$-truncated solution with large $M=2000$ as the analytical solution, and the classical numerical solutions by the FDM in space and the Euler methods in time are also provided for the comparison of the results.